1944–45 NHL season: Playoff bracket

+The top four teams in the league qualified for the playoffs.
+In the semifinals, the first-place team played the third-place team, while the second-place team faced the fourth-place team, with the winners advancing to the Stanley Cup Finals.
+In both rounds, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

 Semifinals

 (1) Montreal Canadiens vs. (3) Toronto Maple Leafs

 The Montreal Canadiens finished first in the league with 80 points.
 The Toronto Maple Leafs finished third with 52 points.
-This was the fourth playoff meeting between these two teams with Montreal winning the two of the three previous series.
+This was the fourth playoff meeting between these two teams with Montreal winning two of the three previous series.
 They last met in previous year's Stanley Cup Semifinals where the Canadiens won in five games.
 Toronto won this season's ten-game regular-season series earning eleven of twenty points.

 (2) Detroit Red Wings vs. (4) Boston Bruins

 The Detroit Red Wings finished second in the league with 67 points.
 The Boston Bruins finished fourth with 36 points.
-This was the fourth playoff meeting between these two teams with Detroit winning the two of the three previous series.
+This was the fourth playoff meeting between these two teams with Detroit winning two of the three previous series.
 They last met in the 1943 Stanley Cup Finals where the Red Wings won in four games.
 Detroit won this season's ten-game regular-season series earning nineteen of twenty points.